burggraf/firestore-supabase-comparison/README.md

 - Show me our top customers along with information about the trade association to which they belong

 #### Firestore
-Firestore's query capablities are quite limited in comparison to standard SQL.
+Firestore's query capabilities are quite limited in comparison to standard SQL.
 Some of these limitations are:

 - Only one range component per query
 - No negation operators (no "NOT" or "NOT IN")
-- Limited "OR" capablities
+- Limited "OR" capabilities
 - No joins or related data (the query must be split or a sub-query must be executed for each document retrieval)

-Due to these limitations, a query such as "Select all single-family homes that have 4-6 bedrooms and are priced between $1,000,000 and $1,250,000" can't be peformed.
-You'd need to pull all the data that satified one of the requirements and then filter that set of data on the client, or use some other similar workaround.
+Due to these limitations, a query such as "Select all single-family homes that have 4-6 bedrooms and are priced between $1,000,000 and $1,250,000" can't be performed.
+You'd need to pull all the data that satisfied one of the requirements and then filter that set of data on the client, or use some other similar workaround.

 This makes basic geo-data queries impossible, because a simple bounding box query would require two ranges (low and high latitude range and low and high longitude range).